 You may also like: Wai-O-Tapu Thermal Wonderland

 We ended the day with Zorbing, which was one of the most exhilirating activities we’ve done in a while.
 A tad pricey, but worth every penny to us.
 We recommend getting 2 hydro rides; one down the straight track with a partner if you have one, and one solo down the sidewinder track!

 Day 5 – Te Puke & Mount Maunganui

 On day 5 we left Rotorua and headed to Tauranga.
-We did two main things this day; hiked a giant mountain, and saw a giant kiwi!
+We did two main things this day; saw a giant kiwi, and then hiked a giant mountain!
 The kiwi was a fun little stop that Hillorie was super keen on seeing.
 Mount Maunganui was my favorite part of the day; an hour hike up a gorgeous mountain where you end up above the clouds.

 Day 6 – Auckland City

 We headed back to Auckland, about 3 hours from Tauranga.
 We spent our sixth day walking around central Auckland city.